DizNicolasAmor/interviews-practice/RUST.md

     24. How Rust's type system enables zero-cost abstractions and how this can improve performance?
     25. How Rust's memory layout and alignment works and how it affects performance and portability?
     26. How to use FFI capabilities to interact with foreign languages?
-    27. How Rust's macros can be used to generate code and improve code readability and maintainability?
+    27. How macros can be used to generate code and improve code readability and maintainability?
     28. What is lifetime elision rules and when to use explicit lifetime annotations in code?
     29. Have you ever used Rust's unsafe features to optimize performance-critical code?
 If so, give an example.
     30. How trait system enables generic programming and how this can be used to write reusable code?